Prior and Posterior Predictive Checking in Bayesian Estimation

 We are now at least making differentiation between trial numbers, individuals and trends within individuals.
 See for instance the contrast between infant number 1 and infant number 8.
 If you’d look closely these predictions are also more specific compared to the earlier predictions, the uncertainty intervals are less wide.
 We still seem to capture most data points.
 Therefore, we can conclude that we made an improvement in the model.
 A next step could be to include autoregressive effects for example and see if the model further improves.

 We hope this example illustrates that we need to think at what level we want to check our model.
-Perhaps on an overall level we are doing fine, but if we are interested in data at a individual level or even at a trial level, we need to look how we are doing there.
-Posterior predictive checks can help to identify what is going on (e.g. we do not differentiate between individuals).
+Perhaps on an overall level we are doing fine, but if we are interested in data at an individual level or even at a trial level, we need to look how we are doing at that level.
+Posterior predictive checks can help to identify what is going on (e.g., we do not differentiate between individuals).
 We can adjust and hopefully improve our models based on that information.

 Conclusion